liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/09-installing-liferay-on-websphere.markdown

 com.ibm.ws.exception.RuntimeWarning: com.ibm.ws.webcontainer.exception.WebAppNotLoadedException: Failed to load webapp: Failed to load webapp: SRVE8111E: The application, LiferayEAR, is trying to modify a cookie which matches a pattern in the restricted programmatic session cookies list [domain=*, name=JSESSIONID, path=/].
 ```

-## Installing @product@'s Dependencies
+## Installing @sharepoint@'s Dependencies

-You must now install @product@'s dependencies.
+You must now install @sharepoint@'s dependencies.
 Recall that earlier you
 downloaded two ZIP files containing these dependencies.
 Install their contents
 now: